-Given that the NGF has fallen below the minimum amount and, following BBY claim payments, is expected to again fall below the minimum amount, there are no outstanding ministerial approvals for FIDA payments and no funds were paid to the FIDA during the financial year.
+There are no outstanding ministerial approvals for FIDA payments and no funds were paid to the FIDA during the financial year.

 Multi-market environment

 The Corporations Amendment (Compensation Arrangements) Regulation 2013 commenced in 2013.
 That Regulation was introduced to provide certain clarifications with respect to the operation of the compensation arrangements prescribed in Part 7.5 of the Corporations Act 2001 (which includes the NGF).